allygraham/league/README.md

 * Document code/add comments where applicable
 * Simplfy functions further to make more readable
-* Add unit tests for the remaining functions
+* Add more unit tests for full coverage across the functions